 Financial aid award letters often confuse students and their parents, with unfamiliar terms mentioned in the letter.
-Unfortunately, misunderstanding some of the key terms can result in making wrong decisions.
+Unfortunately, misunderstanding some of the key terms can result in making the wrong decisions.
 That can lead to a long-term impact on their finances.
 Understanding what your financial aid award letter is really important.

 Here are a few commonly used words in these letters and what exactly they mean:

 What Your Financial Aid Award Letter is Saying

-Net Costs – This is the total amount you will have to pay after subtracting the awarded scholarships and grants from the total cost of attendance.
+Net Costs – The total amount you pay after subtracting the awarded scholarships and grants from the total cost of attendance.

-Gift Aid – This includes all the money offered as a gift that you do not need to repay.
+Gift Aid – Includes all the gift money offered that you do not need to repay.
 Your total gift aid is calculated by adding up all merit-based scholarship awards that you receive as well as the need-based grants that you receive.

 Estimated Family Contribution – Most students and parents find Estimated Family Contribution or EFC the most confusing term of all.
 The EFC number is an estimate of what the government thinks that a student and their family can contribute towards their education.
 Schools use this EFC number to calculate how much need-based aid you need to go to school.
 Schools calculate EFC based on the information provided on the FAFSA.

-There are other terms that you will come across but these 4 are the most important to know and understand.
+There are plenty of other terms that you will come across.
+However, these 4 are the most important to know and understand.

-Discover the different types of federal aid you may qualify for.
-Check this out!
+Want to learn more about the other types of federal aid you may qualify for?
+Click here!